P&L: Profit and loss statement for a trader.

 Proxy: Document intended to provide shareholders with information necessary to vote in an informed manner on matters to be brought up at a stockholders' meeting.
 Includes information on closely held shares.
 Shareholders can and often do give management their proxy, representing the right and responsibility to vote their shares as specified in the proxy statement.

-Proxy contest: A battle for the control of a firm in which the dissident group seeks, from the firm's other shareholders, the right to vote those shareholder's shares in favour of the dissident group's slate of directors.
-Also called proxy fight.
+Proxy contest: A battle for the control of a firm in which the dissident group seeks, from the firm's other shareholders, the right to vote those shareholder's shares in favor of the dissident group's slate of directors.
+Also called a proxy fight.

 Proxy vote: Vote cast by one person on behalf of another.

 Prudent Portfolio Rule: In some provinces, the law requires that a trustee may only invest in a security if it is one which an ordinarily prudent person would buy if he or she were investing for the benefit of other people for whom he or she felt morally bound to provide.
 Some provinces apply both this rule and the rule under legal investment, where a list of specific securities has been designated.